-On the monetary level, the Central Bank of Kuwait "CBK" raised its benchmark discount rate several times in 2022, reaching a rate of 3.5% as at the end of the year, in order to alleviate global inflation, which has cast an effect over Kuwait's economy.
+On the level of Kuwait economy, despite a decline in crude oil prices of about 17% for the year, the Kuwaiti economy is expected to grow positively, and non-oil activities maintain growth in accordance with the estimate of 3.8% as per the International Monetary Fund (IMF).
+The Central Bank of Kuwait's prudent policies have also continued to play a key role in neutralizing the effects of economic volatility on Kuwait's banking and financial sectors, the Central Bank of Kuwait "CBK" raised its benchmark discount rate several times in 2023, reaching a rate of 4.25% as at the end of the year, in order to alleviate global inflation, which has cast an effect over Kuwait's economy.

-The Kuwaiti dinar also witnessed a slight decline against the US dollar during the year 2022, as the price of the dinar against the US dollar reached 0.3063 as on 31 December 2022 against 0.3025 as on 31 December 2021.
+The Kuwaiti dinar also witnessed a slight decline against the US dollar during the year 2023, as the price of the dinar against the US dollar reached 0.3068 as on 31 December 2023 against 0.3063 as on 31 December 2022.

-2022 Results
+2023 Results